edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 Check-out the [official documentation for Module Federation with Rspack](https://rspack.dev/guide/features/module-federation).

-<Note type="tip">In the following article [Nx and Angular with Rspack and Module Federation](https://www.angulararchitects.io/blog/nx-with-rspack-and-module-federation/), Manfred Steyer explains how to use Module Federation with Rsbuild and Nx.
+<Note type="tip">In the following article [Nx and Angular with Rspack and Module Federation](https://www.angulararchitects.io/blog/nx-with-rspack-and-module-federation/), Manfred Steyer explains how to use Module Federation with Rspack and Nx.
 It is a great resource to get started with this setup.</Note>

 ### TypeScript project references

-Rsbuild supports TypeScript project references out-of-the-box, so you can use the new TS preset with Angular and benefit from the performance improvements without waiting for Angular to officially support it.
+Rspack supports TypeScript project references out-of-the-box, so you can use the new TS preset with Angular and benefit from the performance improvements without waiting for Angular to officially support it.

 ## The future is bright